miraisolutions/SmaRP/README.md

 - Inflation is not taken into account, although it can be proxied using the salary growth rate input.
 - The retirement plan is valid for employees only, i.e. persons whose main income is a salary.
 Self-employed people do not belong to this category.
 - The publicly managed pay-as-you-go system (Pillar I) is not considered.
-- All generated tax benefits are 100% reinvested as an additional fund, interpreting the same return as the private pension fund.
+- All generated tax benefits are 100% reinvested as an additional fund, interpreting the same return as the private fund.
 - In case of married couples with double income, the combined amount of all variables should be entered and a 50% income distribution is assumed.